evanchien/chinese_chess_recognition/README.md

 We can see that `r_ju` and `r_xiang` are with lower precision and the red ones (classes starting with r_) have lower precision comparing with the black.

 ## <span style="color:blue">Future Works</span>
-### <span style="text-decoration:underline">Model Review</span>
+### <span style="text-decoration:underline">Influential factors</span>
 In our tests, we see mis-classifications on some of the black chess pieces and the red ones performs much better.
-This contridicts the classification report and we will find out whether it is the camera or other factors affecting the accuracy.
+This contradicts the classification report and we will find out whether it is the camera or other factors affecting the accuracy.
 ### <span style="text-decoration:underline">Optimization</span>
 As mentioned in the status update, we are still working on the bottlenecks from pretrained VGG16 CNNarchitecture and will keep updating.